yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 Then, the following sampling procedure mostly will not return results immediately.
-I will record the time to show, so you can know what to expect.
-The option, _debug = TRUE_, is to use the conventional migration (Turner et al., 2013), which I do not recommend, because it is biased.
+I recorded the computation times, so you can know what to expect.
+The option, _debug = TRUE_, is to use the conventional migration (Turner et al., 2013).

 ```
 ## run the "?" to see the details of function options